Glenroy (Albury - NSW)

 Residential development activity is lower than average in Glenroy according to AreaSearch's national comparison of local real estate markets

-Glenroy averaged approximately 16 new dwelling approvals per year based on AreaSearch analysis of ABS building approval numbers.
-Between financial years FY-21 and FY-25, an estimated 82 homes were approved, with a further 9 approved in FY-26 to date.
-This averages out to around 0.8 people moving to the area for each dwelling built over these five years, indicating that supply is meeting or exceeding demand.
+Glenroy averaged approximately 16 new dwelling approvals per year.
+Between FY-21 and FY-25, around 82 homes were approved, with a further 9 approved in FY-26 to date.
+Over these five financial years, an average of 0.8 people moved to the area for each dwelling built, indicating that supply is meeting or exceeding demand.

-The average construction value of new homes in Glenroy is $432,000, which is somewhat higher than regional norms, reflecting quality-focused development.
-In FY-26, $3.0 million worth of commercial approvals have been registered, demonstrating the area's primarily residential nature.
-Compared to Rest of NSW, Glenroy shows approximately 64% of the construction activity per person and ranks among the 71st percentile nationally in terms of areas assessed.
+The average construction value of new homes was $432,000, which is higher than regional norms, suggesting quality-focused development.
+This year, Glenroy has seen $3.0 million in commercial approvals, reflecting its primarily residential nature.
+Compared to the Rest of NSW, Glenroy shows approximately 64% of construction activity per person and ranks among the 71st percentile nationally.

-Recent construction comprises 87.0% detached houses and 13.0% townhouses or apartments, maintaining the area's traditional low density character with a focus on family homes.
-Glenroy reflects a low-density area with around 186 people per approval.
-According to AreaSearch's latest quarterly estimate, Glenroy is forecasted to gain 852 residents by 2041.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+Recent construction comprises 87.0% detached houses and 13.0% townhouses or apartments, maintaining the area's traditional low density character.
+With around 186 people per approval, Glenroy reflects a low-density area.
+According to AreaSearch's latest quarterly estimate, Glenroy is forecasted to gain 857 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and supporting price growth.

 Frequently Asked Questions - Development